19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Yup, thatโ€™s me goofing around until I realized what this really was.

-Iโ€™m not a huge museum or history snob and I found the visitors center interesting and enriching.
+Iโ€™m not a huge museum or history snob, but I found the visitor’s center interesting and enriching.
 Donโ€™t know what an outhouse is?
 Thereโ€™s one right outside the visitorโ€™s center ๐Ÿ˜‰

 Cost: Free (optional paid activities)